 Like most brawlers of the era, players must perform punch, kick and jump attacks within each panel to proceed, or solve a simple puzzle if they ever hope to move outside the frame.
 Special moves and inventory items are an additional bonus, along with Roadkill’s innate ability to discover hidden abilities given his keen sense of smell, but it’s still the unique artwork that makes Comix Zone the tour de force that it is.
 It’s available on the Sega Genesis Mini.

-Most people who recognize the name Game Freak only know it as the company behind the Pokemon franchise.
+Most people who recognize the name Game Freak only know it as the company behind the best Pokemon games.
 That’s hardly surprising given Pokemon is a global media empire and Game Freak seems to produce new entries in the franchise every year or so.
 Long before Pokemon, however, Game Freak made its name with a little-known platformer called Pulseman for the Genesis.

 Pulseman puts players in control of the titular character, a small cyborg who can use various electrical powers to navigate levels and fight enemies.
 The protagonist must progress through seven stages, each culminating in a boss fight, before finally taking down Pulseman’s nemesis, Doc Waruyama.